Southern Utah photography workshop

 work when flying or travelling from great distances.

-and Ron will be reviewing each day's shoot on a laptop computer
+and Jerry will be reviewing each day's shoot on a laptop computer,

-and commenting on possible image manipulations and improvements.
+when possible, and commenting on potential image manipulations

-photographers will enjoy the array of interesting software programs
+methods.
+Digital photographers will enjoy the array of interesting

-and techniques we may be demonstrating as well, including focus
+software programs and techniques we may may discuss as well, including

 in all Radeka Photography workshops, Lynn will be handing out